 Introduction to German Private Law*

-The University of Adelaide offers a various amount of Law courses.
-For more information on the course offering and course outlines, please have a look at their website.
+The University of Adelaide offers a variety of law courses.
+For more information on the courses offered and course outlines, please have a look at its website.
 Please note that the University of Adelaide does not offer all courses in one calendar year and that they can be subject to change without prior notice.

-During their stay in Adelaide, students have to complete 12 units in total which correspond to 20 ECTS in Mannheim In general, this means that they have to register for 4 courses as the majority of courses in Adelaide have 3 units.
+During their stay in Adelaide, students have to complete 12 units in total corresponding to 20 ECTS credits in Mannheim.
+In general, this means that they have to register for 4 courses as the majority of courses in Adelaide have 3 units.

-All students have to complete 16 courses (8 courses/20 ECTS per semester) in total and are required to pass an examination at the end of each course.
-With regard to intensive and elective courses they are also expected to make regular contributions throughout the courses and are required to prepare oral and written presentations.
-In addition, a master thesis (20 ECTS) on a topic of their choice is required.
+All students have to complete 16 courses (8 courses/20 ECTS credits per semester) in total and are required to pass an examination at the end of each course.
+With regard to intensive and elective modules, they are also expected to make regular contributions throughout the courses and are required to prepare oral and written presentations.
+In addition, a master's thesis (20 ECTS credits) on a topic of their choice is required.

 All international students may reserve temporary accommodation for their first few weeks in Adelaide, as long as it is booked in advance of their arrival.
-There are a number of residential colleges that are affiliated with the University.
-Kathleen Lumley College caters primarily for postgraduate and mature-age students.
-Rental accommodation is also widely available, either on a room only or share house basis, or with a family.
-All forms of accommodation arrangements, including rental accommodation, can be made through the University's Student Housing Officer upon arrival in Adelaide.
+There are a number of residential colleges that are affiliated with the university.
+Kathleen Lumley College caters primarily to postgraduate and mature-age students.
+Rental accommodation is also widely available – you can either rent a room only, share a house with other students, or stay with a family.
+All forms of housing arrangements, including rental accommodation, can be made through the University's Student Housing Officer upon arrival in Adelaide.

-The major services provided by the Counselling Centre are individual, relationship and family consultations, and professional assistance with study problems and other anxieties.
+The core services provided by the Student Life Counselling Support are individual, relationship and family consultations, and professional assistance with problems of studying and other anxieties.
 Male and female counsellors are available for consultation.
 All appointments are completely confidential.

-The Sport Association supports more than 40 clubs, providing a wide range of competitive and recreational sporting activities catering for all levels of ability and interest.
-Activities range from gliding to tai chi to snow skiing, and instructional classes are run in conjunction with the University's Centre for Physical Health.
+Adelaide University Sport supports more than 40 clubs, providing a wide range of competitive and recreational sporting activities catering to all levels of ability and interest.
+Activities range from gliding to tai chi to skiing, and instructional classes are run in cooperation with the University's Centre for Physical Health.

-The comprehensive facilities of the Parklands Medical Practice include confidential medical consultations, immunisations, referral to specialists, sexual counselling, contraceptive advice and liaison with other welfare services and University staff.
+The comprehensive facilities of the Parklands Medical Practice include confidential medical consultations, vaccinations, referral to specialists, sexual counselling, contraceptive advice, and liaison with other welfare services and university staff.

-All postgraduate students are automatically members of the PGSA upon enrollment.
+All postgraduate students automatically become members of the PGSA upon enrollment.
 The PGSA organizes a range of activities (including social activities) for its members.
-It plays an active role in the decision-making processes of the University through its representation in the various levels of University committee hierarchy, from the School Board to the Board of Graduate Studies, Academic Board and the University Council.
-It also plays an important advocacy role for its members.
+It plays an active role in the decision-making processes at the university through its representation in the various levels of the university committee hierarchy, from the School Board to the Board of Graduate Studies, Academic Board, and the University Council.
+It also plays an active role in providing advocacy for its members.